otammato/Ansible_Terraform/README.md

 <br><br>
-some more info you might need if you decide not to use terraform or AWS Cloud9 ide:
+some more info you might need if you decide not to use Terraform or AWS Cloud9 IDE:

 ```
 1. create key pairs on the ansible-machine